Monday, November 19, 2012

 Now that I'm finally winding down from returning home, I seemed to have packed my plate full today with things to do.
 Why do I always do this to myself?
 First thing on the agenda: banana bread!
 I forgot to eat the last three bananas before I left to Nashville so when I returned home I had some pretty good candidates for bread.
 Darn.

-While the boys were watching football (Go Seahawks!)
+While kind of watching football (Go Seahawks!)
 I started getting my hands dirty in the kitchen.
 I have no idea where my motivation came from..perhaps it was the three cups of coffee before 9 am.
 Quite possible.
 I also don't know where my sudden baking frenzy has come from the last few weeks but at least I have plenty of guinea pigs to feed my labors to so I don't eat it all. *Sigh* so much for trying to limit my sugar intake.

 Traditionally, banana bread is made with walnuts or almonds, but I have had this lonely jar of hazelnuts in my pantry for far too long that I decided to use instead.
 I never stick to a recipe anyway.
 Plus I have to save the rest of my almonds for the wine/cheese/almond plate that I will be treating myself to this afternoon once I get all my shit done.
 The only bad thing about using hazelnuts is the skins: hard to get off the whole nut and a real pain in the ass to remove from the pile after you've chopped them.
 Whatever.